solidusio/solidus/core/README.md

 a Stock Location for an Order.
 * `Spree::StockLocation` - Records the name and addresses from which stock items are fulfilled in cartons.
+* `Spree::InventoryUnit` - Tracks the state of line items' fulfillment.

 ## The Shipments Sub-System
 * `Spree::Shipment` - An order's planned shipments including